 Step 6 - Make an Advising Appointment

 Your academic advisor can help you map out your courses, in addition to helping you set and reach personal and professional goals.
-You can find the number to schedule an appointment with your advisor by visiting the Advising Contact Information webpage.
+Set up an appointment with your advisor through the Student Appointment Scheduler, or find the phone number for your advising office by visiting the Advising Contact Information webpage.